 Assuming an absence has been agreed with the school, and the student in question is healthy enough to work at home, we will endeavour to provide high-quality work for students who are unable to attend school.

-Ordinarily, students who are learning remotely will be given access to a “window into the lesson.”
-This means that their teacher will open a live video stream via Microsoft Teams, and students will complete the same work as their peers are completing in class, as far as is possible.
-If unsure on how to use Microsoft Teams, please click here for the student guide.
+Ordinarily, students who are learning remotely will be given access to a ‘window into the lesson’.
+This means that their teacher will open a live video stream via Microsoft Teams, and students will complete the same work that their peers are completing in class, as far as is possible.
+Please click here for the student guide on how to use Microsoft Teams.

-Students who are learning remotely should attend all lessons and form time via the window to the lessons.
-The only exception to this is when the subject is delivering a practical lesson; for example, if a student would normally be in a subject like Design Technology, they would be unlikely to benefit much from having a window in to a practical lesson.
-In this instance, class teachers would provide alternative work through Microsoft Teams.
+Students who are learning remotely should attend all lessons and form time via the window into the lessons.
+The only exception to this is when the subject is delivering a practical lesson; for example, if a student would normally be in a subject like Design Technology, they would be unlikely to benefit much from having a window into a practical lesson.
+In this instance, class teachers will provide alternative work through Microsoft Teams.
 Students should complete this work during their timetabled lesson slot.

 Alongside the formal curriculum, students should also attend their form time sessions, where they will be able to access pastoral important content.
-As well as this being the mechanism for PSHE, RSE and CEIG, form time functions as “keeping in touch” time, which is incredibly important in helping students to continue to feel a part of the school community.
+As well as this being the mechanism for PSHE, RSE and CEIAG, form time functions as ‘keeping in touch’ time, which is incredibly important in helping students to continue to feel a part of the school community.

 Though we will respond as flexibly as possible to individuals, a rough guideline for the frequency of keep in touch (KIT) communication between school and home would be once per week.
 This is likely to be through the pastoral team.

-The primary vehicle for remote teaching and learning will be Microsoft Teams and Zoom.
+The primary vehicles for remote teaching and learning in this instance will be Microsoft Teams and Zoom.
 All Lymm High School students and staff have accounts for both platforms.
 If teachers are using Zoom to run lessons during closures, they will share the details of their virtual meeting rooms in class Teams.

 In 2020, Lymm High School rolled out a scheme to offer all students the opportunity to purchase a Chromebook.
 We also worked alongside families in other ways to ensure that all children have access to the appropriate technology to engage with online learning.
-However, if changed circumstances mean that you or your child does not the necessary technology to access remote lessons, please let the relevant Head of Year know so we can look at how to best support you.
+However, if changed circumstances mean that you or your child do not have the necessary technology to access remote lessons, please let Miss Dixon (firstname.lastname@example.org) or the relevant Head of Year know so we can look at how to best support you.

-The child/ren learning remotely will be able to see the PowerPoint (etc) and hear the teacher.
+During live-streamed lessons, children learning remotely will be able to see the PowerPoint (etc) and hear the teacher.
 There will be no video function used during live-streaming of lessons.
 In many cases, the audio of the children at home will be switched off, and they will communicate via the typed chat function.
-There is no expectation that live-streamed lessons are recorded; indeed, to do so would possibly be detrimental to the learning of the students in the classroom.

 Serious incidences of misbehaviour (for example: misbehaving in several lessons; attempting to re-enter a lesson after being removed; abusive language) will result in a student being remotely excluded from lessons (i.e. being disallowed from joining Zoom/Teams meeting).